Loading

 It’s everything I stand for as the publisher of a local music magazine: people and connection over profit.

-It’s my entire reason for existing as Yelo: to encourage people out of their homes and into the nourishing halls and spaces of the community, in a bid to tackle depression and isolation.
+It’s my entire reason for existing as Yelo.
+To encourage people out of their homes and into the nourishing halls and spaces of the community.
+In a bid to tackle depression and isolation.

 When you find a fellow compatriot in the game who is also risking it all to restore healing (and sanity) in the deteriorating music industry, hiding from my fears was simply out of the question.